Learning-Theoretic Foundations of Algorithm Configuration for Combinatorial Partitioning Problems: SDP-based methods for integer quadratic programming

 \section{SDP-based methods for integer quadratic programming}

 In this section, we study several IQP approximation algorithms.
 These classes consist of SDP rounding algorithms and are a generalization of the seminal Goemans-Williamson (GW) max-cut algorithm \cite{goemans1995improved}.
-We prove that it is possible to learn the optimal algorithm from a fixed class over a specific application domain, and for many of the classes we study, this learning procedure is computationally efficient and sample efficient.
+We prove that it is possible to learn the optimal algorithm from a fixed class over any given application domain, and for many of the classes we study, this learning procedure is computationally efficient and sample efficient.

-We focus on integer quadratic programs of the form $\sum_{i,j \in [n]}a_{ij}x_ix_j$, where the input is a matrix $A$ with nonnegative diagonal entries and the output is an assignment of the binary variables $X = \{x_1, \dots, x_n\}$ maximizing this sum.
+We focus on integer quadratic programs of the form $\sum_{i,j \in [n]}a_{ij}x_ix_j$, where the goal is to find an assignment of the binary variables $X = \{x_1, \dots, x_n\}$ maximizing this sum for a given matrix $A = (a_{ij})_{i,j \in [n]}$.
 Specifically, each variable in $X$ is set to either $-1$ or $1$.
 This problem is also known as MaxQP \cite{charikar2004maximizing}.
 Most algorithms with the best approximation guarantees use an SDP relaxation.
 The SDP relaxation has the form

 Given the set of vectors $\{\vec{u}_1, \dots, \vec{u}_n\}$, we must decide how they represent an assignment of the binary variables in $X$.
-In the GW algorithm, the vectors are projected onto a random vector $\vec{Z}$ drawn from an $n$-dimensional Gaussian.
-Next, if the directed distance of the resulting projection is greater than 0, then the corresponding binary variable is set to 1, and otherwise it is set to $-1$.
+In the GW algorithm, the vectors are projected onto a random vector $\vec{Z}$ drawn from the $n$-dimensional Gaussian distribution $\vec{Z}$.
+If the directed distance of the resulting projection is greater than 0, then the corresponding binary variable is set to 1, and otherwise it is set to $-1$.

 In some cases, the GW algorithm can be improved upon by probabilistically assigning each binary variable to 1 or $-1$.
 In the final rounding step, any rounding function $r: \R \to [-1,1]$ can be used to specify that a variable $x_i$ is set to 1 with probability $\frac{1}{2} + \frac{1}{2}\cdot r\left(\langle \vec{Z}, \vec{u}_i \rangle\right)$ and $-1$ with probability $\frac{1}{2} - \frac{1}{2}\cdot r\left(\langle \vec{Z}, \vec{u}_i \rangle\right)$.
 See Algorithm~\ref{alg:GW} for the pseudocode.